Thyroid Surgery

 Professor Sidhu will offer a key hole operation where possible.
 The neck incision for this is 2-2.5cm.
 If a key hole operation is not possible the standard neck incision for a total thyroidectomy is 5-7cm depending on the size of the thyroid.
 A hemithyroidectomy incision is 5cm long.
 Professor Sidhu will make the incision in an existing crease within the neck wherever possible.

 Post-operative care of the wound will assist to reduce the visibility of scarring.
 Following surgery the wound will be stitched with dissolvable sutures and covered with steristrips.
-If the tape comes off before your post-operative review it can be replaced with micropore tape which is available at most pharamcies.
-This can be changed every 2 days with the use of BIO Oil in between dressing changes.
-The use of the micropore tape for 6 weeks post surgery minimises scar stretching.
-You can shower as normal.
+If the tape comes off before your post-operative review it can be replaced with micropore tape which is available at most pharmacies.
+This can be changed every 2 days.
+Professor Sidhu will review the scar at the post operative appointment and advise of ongoing scar management .

 What can go wrong?